 - Alcohol: studies have shown daily alcohol contributes to night sweats

 - High fat foods: fried anything, potato chips, whipped cream, processed meats

 - Caffeine: more than 2 cups of coffee a day reduces calcium absorption

-- Spicy Foods: Has been observed to contribute to hot flushes, scientific evidence is lacking in this area.
+- Spicy Foods: Have been observed to contribute to hot flushes, however, scientific evidence is lacking in this area.

 50% cardio (of which 80% is slow steady state, 20% high intensity)

 50% resistance training, using complex movements that are functional opposed to isolation exercises such as machine based sitting down exercises like hamstring curls and shoulder presses.

 So these are the methods I recommend to my clients to combat the annoying side effects caused by the menopause.
 Please let me know if you want to discuss any issues included in this blog, or you would like to book a free consultation.